 Paul stated that there is a net zero requirement for the whole borough by 2050.
 A new strategy needs to be created by March and we are making good progress to do that.

 Louise Woolley said that the first big achievement is that there is a task and finish group that will be in place until March 2025.
-We have specialists for each of the seven chapters need in the developing strategy.
+There are specialists for each of the seven chapters needed to develop strategy.
 Qualitative research has been conducted with 60 businesses and this will lead to cross cutting themes within the document.

 A document structure has been agreed and Louise Aston is going to write the business chapter, and this will be consulted on at an event on the 19th September.
 17 people are currently signed to attend and Louise asked for the group’s help to get this to 100 attendees at Ty Penallta.